NIME-conference/cookbook/Chairing/paper_chair.md

 #### Send the material to the paper proceedings officer

 The NIME paper proceedings officer will help with the above, and will also do the final upload to nime.org.

-### Upload to Zenodo

-NIME has decided to use Zenodo for archival of papers.

-### Indexing

-Indexing of the proceedings is important for the visibility of the papers.
-We will work more on improving this in the future.

-#### Indexing in Google Scholar

-The [papercite](https://wordpress.org/plugins/papercite/) plugin used on nime.org contains metadata information that is indexed by Google Scholar.
-So nothing else should be needed than getting the papers on nime.org.

-#### Indexing in DBLP

-For several years NIME was indeded in [DBLP](http://www.informatik.uni-trier.de/~ley/db/conf/nime/index.html).
-However, after they changed their submission format, we never managed to back on track.

-Here is [info](https://dblp.uni-trier.de/faq/How+can+I+submit+meta+data+for+a+complete+journal+or+conference.html) on how to submit to DBLP.

-#### Indexing in ACM

-The same is true for ACM, with which we have not been able to index for several years either.
-This is important to work on, hence the need for someone to work on this in particular.

-#### Scopus

-A request to register NIME in Scopus ([Engineering Village](https://suggestor.ei.engineeringvillage.com/faq/index)) was sent in June 2018.
-They have a long processing time, and we should expect a reply in 2019.